aisanxi/aisanxi.github.io/_pages/cv.md

 Awards & Honors
 ======
 * 2016  Merit Student, University of Chinese Academy of Sciences
-* 2016  Outstanding Student Paper Award, Annual meeting of Chinese geoscience union(CGU)
+* 2016  Outstanding Student Paper Award, Annual Meeting of Chinese Geoscience Union(CGU)
 * 2017  Merit Student, University of Chinese Academy of Sciences
 * 2018  Winning Prize, The Third session of the East Lake Academic Forum, Wuhan Branch of Chinese Academy of Sciences